ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ![Frank Lyrics](https://zachheick.github.io/images/Project_Kojak_images/frank_ocean_lyrics.png){: .center-image }

-The Song2vec model's single hidden layer of 100 nodes puts the songs into feature space.
-As of now, the location of the songs in this space is based on lyrics *only*, where songs with similar lyrical themes to our example appear closer to it.
+Mentioned previously, the Song2vec model's single hidden layer of 100 nodes puts the songs into feature space.
+As of now, the location of the songs in this space is based on *lyrics only*, where songs with similar lyrical themes to our example appear closer to it.

 ![100 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/100_dimensional_space.png){: .center-image }

 Right now its hard to tell which songs have similar lyrics to one another because the distances between them are so large.
-A technique called "Singular-value Decomposition" reduces the size of the space from 100 features to 25.
+A technique called "Singular-value Decomposition" reduces the size of the space from 100 features to 25, putting songs with similar lyrical themes closer to each other.
 The mood features collected from before, such as energy, speechiness, tempo, subjectivity, and polarity are added to this feature space to get a final space of 30 features.

 ![30 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/30_dimensional_space.png){: .center-image }